Post-Baccalaureate Certificate in Elementary Education

 If interested, please refer to the “How to Apply” page for this program.
 Questions and concerns can be shared using the “Request More Info” page.

-The Post-Baccalaureate Certificate in Elementary Education is a 31-credit program that would provide additional pathways to teacher licensure in grades K-6 for individuals who hold an undergraduate degree in a field other than education.
-It will also provide a pathway to teacher licensure for paraprofessionals and long-term substitutes currently working in Hawaii public schools.
-Providing multiple pathways to teacher licensure would address the growing need for qualified, licensed teachers in grades K-6, particularly in geographic areas that have historically experienced difficulty recruiting and retaining classroom teachers.
+The Post-Baccalaureate Certificate in Elementary Education is a 31-credit program that is designed for individuals who already hold an undergraduate degree or higher (in any field) and would like to become licensed to teach at the elementary level (Kindergarten to Grade 6).
+It also provides a pathway to teacher licensure for paraprofessionals and long-term substitutes already working in Hawaii public schools.
+This statewide online/hybrid program for teacher licensure addresses the growing need for highly qualified teachers in grades K-6, particularly in geographic areas that have historically experienced difficulty recruiting and retaining classroom teachers.

 Career and Licensure Information